 Whether you plant these colorful additions in your yard or arrange them in a vase indoors, these colorful additions are considered safe for cats to be around:

 Remember, enriching your home with these particular plants doesn't mean a cat who indulges in eating leaves or flowers from these plants won't vomit, but it means your veterinarian "doesn't expect any other signs of poisoning," Brutlag says.
 If you do suspect your cat has been poisoned, either by ingesting a plant or another substance, call the Pet Poison Helpline at 855-764-7661 or ASPCA Animal Poison Control at 888-426-4435 and reach out to your vet.

 Plants & Flowers That Are Poisonous to Cats

 Lilies can be particularly dangerous to cats.
-Brutlag says cats seem really attracted to Easter lilies when people bring them into the home, “maybe because they're new around the house.
+Brutlag says cats seem really attracted to Easter lilies when people bring them into the home, "maybe because they're new around the house.
 But they are highly toxic to cats."
-So while lilies may be popular in floral arrangements and as staples in landscape design, these blooms can be deadly—causing serious multisystem organ failure in cats if ingested.
+So while lilies may be popular in floral arrangements and as staples in landscape design, these blooms can be deadly—potentially causing serious multi-system organ failure in cats if ingested.

-Just remember: With nearly 400,000 plant species that have been identified by humans so far, no list of plants safe for cats is comprehensive.
-To keep cats safe, your best bet is to check the Pet Poison Helpline or ASPCA Animal Poison Control databases for plants that might harm your pet, and avoid growing those in and around your home.
-As you add new houseplants, succulents, or flowers to your space, keep ones you’re not sure of out of reach of your cat’s paws.
+Just remember: With nearly 400,000 plant species identified by humans so far, no list of plants safe for cats is comprehensive.
+To keep your cat safe, your best bet is to check the Pet Poison Helpline or ASPCA Animal Poison Control databases for plants that might harm your pet, and avoid growing those in and around your home.
+As you add new houseplants, succulents, or flowers to your space, keep ones you're not sure of out of reach of your cat's paws.